Close

 What Organic Pasture Is (and Isn’t)

 Not just any patch of green grass can create the nutrition a cow needs.
-In an Organic Valley pasture, you’ll find a variety of grassses and legumes like clover, brome, ryegrass, timothy, fescue, reed canarygrass, and so much more.
+In an Organic Valley pasture, you’ll find a variety of grassses and legumes like clover, brome, ryegrass, timothy, fescue, reed canarygrass and so much more.
 It’s a salad bar for cows.
-You’ll also find at least 30% more life in an organic pasture, not to mention vibrant colors and healthy soil.
+You’ll also find more life in an organic pasture, not to mention vibrant colors and healthy soil.
 This healthy soil and wide mix of grasses and forages mean a healthier herd.

 McMahan family farm, Washington